Sudhanshu-jena/StackLibrary/README.md

 If you are hosting the application, to use email handling works on the app instead of SMTP use SendGrid or some other email handling API site for this.

-For example, You have to add or change only these fields in settings.py
+For example, You have to add or change only follwoing fields in settings.py

 SENDGRID_API_KEY = 'SENDGRID_API_KEY from sendgrid site'